isomerpages/imda-tradetrust/_solution/Financial Services.md

 <li>
 <p><strong>Trade Finance Facilitation</strong>
 </p>
-<p>A electronic bills of lading can be used to facilitate trade finance.
+<p>An electronic bills of lading can be used to facilitate trade finance.
 It enables the seamless transfer of title from trader to bank, and from bank to another party for trade financing, providing convenience and cost savings for your customers.</p>